2022 Solved: External Hard Drive Not Recognized After Unplugging - Qiling

 4. How do I format my hard drive that doesn't show up?

-To format a hard drive that is not showing up, you should try to locate the drive in Windows Disk Management.
+To format a hard drive that is not showing up, you should first locate the drive in Windows Disk Management, which can be accessed by pressing the Windows key + R, typing "diskmgmt.msc," and pressing Enter.

-Right-click on the hard drive partition and choose Format..., and follow the format wizard to complete the formatting process.
+Right-To format a hard drive partition, click on the partition and select Format from the context menu.
+Then, follow the format wizard to complete the formatting process.

 Related Articles